-- Wunderlist: This app basically runs our household.
+- Wunderlist: This app runs our household.
 Everything from, groceries, errands, bucket-lists, songs, and running this website.
-It’s dead simple to use and it’s free.
+It’s dead simple to use, and it’s free.

 - HappyCow: We couldn’t even tell you just how much time and headache this app has saved us when travelling.
-It uses your location to find the nearest vegan friendly eateries, grocery stores and fashion outlets.
-The reviews and pics of food a super useful to making an informed decision.
+It uses your location to find the nearest vegan-friendly eateries, grocery stores and fashion outlets.
+The reviews and pics of food a super useful for making an informed decision.

 - Day One: Journaling is one of the most powerful activities you can do to reduce anxiety, deal with problems and gain clarity in your life.
 There are many tools you can use to write including a pen and paper, or a Word document.
-Day One however makes it easier to quickly jot down your thoughts and capture meaningful experiences.
+Day One, however, makes it easier to jot down your thoughts and capture meaningful experiences quickly.

-- 7 Minute Workout Challenge: Are you constantly at war with yourself as you try to find time to exercise amongst everything else you have going on?
+- 7 Minute Workout Challenge: Are you always at war with yourself as you try to find time to exercise amongst everything else you have going on?
 If this is you, definitely check out this app.
-It’s short, it’s straight forward and it’s extremely effective.
+It’s short, it’s straightforward and it’s incredibly useful.
 Some of the exercises are quite strenuous – so make sure to consult with a physician if you have any nagging injuries.

 - Yoga Studio: If you’re looking to start yoga, nothing beats going to a studio and getting real-time feedback.
-However making the time and financial commitment can often be a barrier to starting.
+However, making the time and financial commitment can often be a barrier to starting.
 If you’re looking for cheaper and convenient option, look no further than Yoga Studio.
-The workouts are extremely well planned and the instructions are clear.
-It also has some guided meditation classes in there which is a nice added bonus.
+The workouts are extremely well planned, and the instructions are clear.
+It also has some guided meditation classes in there which is a nice bonus.

-- Project 333: If you’re new to minimalism one of the easiest places to start is in your wardrobe.
+- Project 333: If you’re new to minimalism one of the most natural places to start is in your wardrobe.
 This project will help you find beauty in less by owning less than 33 articles of clothing for each season.
 Are you up for it?

 - 30-Day Minimalist Game: Another easy-to-follow challenge that is perfect to do with a parter.
 Battle it out to see how long you can last with this clutter-buster.